ASSOCIATE IN ARTS FOR TRANSFER | SC PROGRAM: AA-T.4005

 Units 3

-Advisory: Completion of a class in public speaking or public speaking experience.
+Advisory: A grade of C or higher in ENGL 190 or English Placement Level 6 or higher; and completion of a class in public speaking or public speaking experience.

-This course presents basic argumentation theory including research, methods of analysis, use and tests of evidence, refutation, and the logical and ethical responsibilities of advocacy.
-Emphasis is placed on the preparation and presentation of cases for and against propositions or points of view through extensive research, writing, debate, and public address.
+This course is an introduction to the nature of argument and critical thinking, including methods of analysis, research, critical evaluation of reasoning and evidence, refutation, and debate as a practical application of argumentation.
 Basic principles are applied in a variety of formal and informal debate situations.
 Public speaking training and/or experience are recommended for enrollment.
-This course may be offered in a distance education format.
+This course may be offered in a distance learning format.

 Apply Now